bregman-arie/devops-exercises/topics/terraform/README.md

 </b></details>

 <details>
-<summary>The following resource tries to use for_each loop on a list of string but it fails, why?
+<summary>The following resource tries to use for_each loop on a list of strings but it fails, why?

 ```
 resource “google_compute_instance” “instances” {

   for_each = var.names
   name = each.value
 }